FlowFX/flowfx.de/pages/about.md

 ### Training

 [I run](https://runalyze.com/athlete/flowfx), and I train with kettlebells.
-Sometimes I join my wife for some CrossFitty-like training with the [muskeltiere](https://www.muskeltiere-sport.de/) in the Jungbusch.
+Sometimes I join my wife for some CrossFit-like training at our friend's gym [muskeltiere](https://www.muskeltiere-sport.de/) in the Jungbusch.

 ### Coding